-- American Constitutional Development I: This course examines the foundations and development of the American constitutional system, with the focus on the U.S. Supreme Court's role in formulating and defining judicial review, separation of powers, federalism, and basic limitations on governmental power to protect individual rights.
+- American Constitutional Development I: This course examines the foundations and development of the American constitutional system, with the focus on the U.S. Supreme Court's role in defining judicial review, separation of powers, federalism, and basic limitations on governmental power to protect individual rights.

 - American Constitutional Development II: This seminar examines the judicial role in protecting civil rights and liberties under the Constitution, with principal attention to the Supreme Court's interpretation of due process, the right of privacy, First Amendment freedoms, and equal protection.